noiseprotocol/noise_spec/noise.md

  * **`DECRYPT(k, n, ad, ciphertext)`**: Decrypts `ciphertext` using a cipher key `k` of 256 bits, a 64-bit unsigned integer nonce `n`, and associated data `ad`.
-If the authentication fails an error is signalled to the caller.
+If the authentication fails an error is signaled to the caller.

  * **`GETKEY(k, n)`**:  Calls the `ENCRYPT()` function with cipher key `k`, nonce `n`, and empty `ad` to encrypt a block of 256 zero bits.
 Returns the